Conducting checks and audits

-Primark has also introduced a new program in Bangladesh and Pakistan to assess structural integrity.
+Primark has also introduced a new programme in Bangladesh and Pakistan to assess structural integrity.
 After the Rana Plaza disaster, the Accord on Fire and Building Safety in Bangladesh was set up.
 The Accord is an agreement between over 200 apparel brands and retailers, international and local trade unions and NGOs working towards sustainable improvements to working conditions in the Bangladesh garment industry.
-Any factory making products for a company that has signed the Accord must be independently inspected.
-We have also employed our own chartered engineer to oversee our own structural integrity program.
+Any factory making products for a company signed up to the Accord must be independently inspected.
+We have also employed our own chartered engineer to oversee our own structural integrity programme.

 REPORTING BACK AND MEASURING PROGRESS